silvalab/MMOptimizer/README.md

-# MarkovChannel
+# MMOptimizer
 Ion channel Markov model parameter optimization

 ### Introduction

-MarkovChannel is a tool for optimizing Markov models of ion channels, using the matrix exponential to greatly reduce fitting times.
+MMOptimizer is a tool for optimizing Markov models of ion channels, using the matrix exponential to greatly reduce fitting times.
 It provides a flexable framework for encoding a range of experimentally collected protject into the model fitting.

 ### License

-MarkovChannel is released under the MIT Licensse (refer to the LICENSE file for details).
+MMOptimizer is released under the MIT Licensse (refer to the LICENSE file for details).

 ### Contents
 0. [Requirements: software](#requirements-software)